bkimk/The-Original-Pac-Man/README.md

 # The-Original-Pac-Man
-Pac Man created on a MicroBlaze-based system using SystemVerilog.
+Pac Man created using MicroBlaze-based system on the AMD Spartan-7 FPGA w/ SystemVerilog